Area233/ALPHA-ROLEPLAY/README.md

-script na sundání spz/rz -- hawkins
+přebarveno appereance by -- paradox